Adrian Bejan: Awards for Constructal Law

-In 2011 the American Society of Mechanical Engineers presented him with an honorary membership.
+In 1999 the American Society of Mechanical Engineers presented him with the Robert Henry Thurston Lecture Award and in 2011 with an honorary membership.
 He was cited for "an extraordinary record of creative work, including the unification of thermodynamics and heat transfer; the conceptual development of design as a science that unites all fields; legendary contributions to engineering education; and, since 1996, the discovery and continued development of the constructal law."

 Bejan has also written books for the general audience.
 In 2012 he published Design in Nature: How the Constructal Law Governs Evolution in Biology, Technology, and Social Organization and in 2016 The Physics of Life: The Evolution of Everything.
 Bejan's books for the general audience continued with Freedom and Evolution, Hierarchy in Nature, Society and Science (2020), and Time and Beauty, Why Time Flies and Beauty Never Dies (2022).
 He credits these books for his award of the Ralph Coats Roe Medal from the ASME in 2017.
 He was cited for "permanent contributions to the public appreciation of the pivotal role of engineering in an advanced society through outstanding accomplishments as an engineering scientist and educator, renowned communicator and prolific writer".

 In November 2017 the Franklin Institute of Philadelphia announced that Bejan would be awarded the 2018 Benjamin Franklin Medal in Mechanical Engineering.
 He was cited for "his pioneering interdisciplinary contributions in thermodynamics and convection heat transfer that have improved the performance of engineering systems, and for constructal theory, which predicts natural design and its evolution in engineering, scientific, and social systems."

 On 27 June 2019, in Berlin, the Humboldt Foundation awarded Bejan the Humboldt Research Award for lifetime achievement.
 He was cited for "his pioneering contributions to modern thermodynamics and "Constructal Law" – a law of physics that predicts natural design and its evolution in biology, geophysics, climate change, technology, social organization, evolutionary design and development, wealth and sustainability".

 On 30 December 2019, in Ankara, the Turkish Academy of Sciences (TÜBA) awarded Bejan the TÜBA International Academy Prize in the category of Basic and Engineering Sciences "for his remarkable number of creative works such as combining thermodynamics and heat transfer in the field of thermodynamics, developing design as a science that brings together all fields, and putting forth "Constructal Theory".

 On 20 February 2020, in Durham, the French government awarded Bejan the title of Knight of the French Order of Academic Palms.